First-order axiomatisations of representable relation algebras need formulas of unbounded quantifier depth: The rainbow construction

 The class of atom structures of representable relation algebras is known to be elementary \cite{V97:atom}.
 We can apply the result above to say something about classes of atom structures intermediate between this class and that of the atom structures of completely representable relation algebras.

-\begin{corollary} If $\c K$ is a class of relation algebra atom structures including all atom structures of completely representable relation algebras, and contained in the class of atom structures of representable atomic relation algebras, then $\c K$ cannot be defined by any theory in the language of RA atom structures using only finitely many atom valued variables. \end{corollary} \begin{proof} A digraph may be considered as a binary structure with a single predicate denoting edges.
-Given $m\geq 1$ let $K_m$ be the complete irreflexive digraph with $m$ vertices, and consider the algebras $\c B_{K_m, K_m}$ and $\c B_{K_{m+1}, K_m}$.
+\begin{corollary} If $\c K$ is a class of relation algebra atom structures including all atom structures of completely representable relation algebras, and contained in the class of atom structures of representable atomic relation algebras, then $\c K$ cannot be defined by any theory in the language of RA atom structures using only finitely many atom valued variables. \end{corollary} \begin{proof}

+Given finite sets $S, T$ where $2\leq |S|<|T|$ consider the algebras $\c B_{S, S}$ and $\c B_{T, S}$.
 By theorem~\ref{thm:rainbow}, the former is completely representable while the latter is not, and, since they are finite, representability is the same as complete representability.
+Thus the atom structure of $\c B_{S, S}$ is in $\c K$ and that of $\c B_{T, S}$ is not.

+However, consider the well-known Ehrenfeucht-Fra\"iss\'e game for testing elementary equivalence played over a pair of relational structures using $c$ pebbles.
+A full description of this game can be found in e.g. \cite[chapter 6]{Im99}, but a brief summary is that, in each round, the player $\forall$ associates a pebble with an element of his choice from one of the structures (again of his choice), and then the player $\exists$ associates the same pebble with an element of her choice from the other structure.
+This association via pebbles induces a mapping between the two structures, and $\forall$ wins if at any point it fails to be a well-defined isomorphism.
+The key result is that $\exists$ has a strategy guaranteeing her survival in this game for at least $n$ rounds if and only if the two structures are equivalent with respect to all formulas of quantifier depth at most $n$ using at most $c$ free variables (see e.g. \cite[theorem 6.10]{Im99}).

-Thus $\c B_{K_m, K_m}\in \c K$ and $\c B_{K_{m+1}, K_m}\notin \c K$.
-However, $\exists$ has a winning strategy in the $m$-pebble, $\omega$-round \ef-game over the atom structures of $\c B_{K_m, K_m}$ and $\c B_{K_{m+1}, K_m}$ which we describe now (see e.g. \cite[chapter 6]{Im99} for a full description of the game).
+In our case, $\exists$ has a winning strategy in the $|S|$-pebble, $\omega$-round \ef-game over the atom structures of $\c B_{S, S}$ and $\c B_{T, S}$, which we describe now.
 Whenever $\forall$ picks a non-green atom, $\exists$ picks the corresponding non-green atom in the other atom structure.
-If $\forall$ places a pebble where another pebble is already placed, then $\exists$ covers the corresponding pebble in the other algebra.
-If $\forall$ picks a green atom, not already in play, then $\exists$ picks any green atom in the other atom structure not currently selected.
-There are always enough green atoms for this.
-This strategy is a winning one because the underlying graphs are complete, so a triple $(\g_i, \g_{i'},\r_{j,j'})$ will be forbidden iff $i=i'$ or $j=j'$, in either atom structure.
-It follows that the two atom structures agree on all $m$-variable formulas (see e.g. \cite[theorem 6.10]{Im99}).
+If $\forall$ places a pebble where another pebble is already placed, then $\exists$ covers the corresponding pebble in the other structure.
+If $\forall$ picks a green atom not already in play, then $\exists$ picks any green atom in the other atom structure not currently selected.
+There are always enough green atoms for this, because the game only uses $|S|$ pebbles.
+This strategy is a winning one because a triple $(\g_i, \g_{i'},\r_{j,j'})$ is forbidden iff $i=i'$ or $j=j'$, in either atom structure.
+It follows that the two atom structures agree on all $|S|$-variable formulas .

 \end{proof}